Previous: November 2020 article - Merlin App

 Cornell Lab helpfully offers some tutorials, and given that the counting process is essentially the same with most citizen/community science endeavors, their guidelines are broadly applicable.
 Bird Counting 101 doesn't include Rick's rule, but it does explain the significance and value of estimating a number when no simple, precise count is possible.
 After all, if there's one bird in one tree there's no issue.
 But there are several techniques useful for large groups of a single species, and this tutorial introduces them well.

 However, even just approximating by trying to count a sample is a skill best practiced, and David Sibley offers an illuminating set of "Quizzes" (this month's Favorite) that achieve that purpose well.
-Because the bulk of them are constructed with generic dots, the actual numbers are known, unlike his most recent set which is immensely challenging photographs.
+Because the bulk of them are constructed with generic dots, the actual numbers are known, unlike the last set which is immensely challenging photographs.
 No hints offered, just good, entertaining fun.
 And rounded, imprecise, "correct" answers.

-Quickly counting large flocks at a distance can only be done by smart sampling and rapid approximation, competencies which aerial bird surveyors have honed.
+Quickly counting large flocks at a distance can only be done by smart sampling and rapid approximation, skills which aerial bird surveyors have honed.
 Usefully for the Christmas Count and eBird, the US Fish and Wildlife Service provides a remarkable suite of Estimating tutorial videos and an explanatory web page.
 Those visitors to the site who have access to a modern laptop or desktop browser can use the photograph-based Interactive Tests, which permit choice of skill level, flock size and duration of observation.
-With a 10-second maximum and instant feedback on each estimate and on an entire quiz set as well, it's truly instructional and engrossing.
+With a 10-second maximum and instant feedback on each estimate and as well on an entire quiz set, it's truly instructional and engrossing.
 Each test session is generated on the fly (ho-ho) by the parameters the test-taker chooses.

 But will any of these tips, tutorials, and practice quizzes even begin to help us with the Bushtit challenge offered at the outset of this discussion?
 No, here it's a question of deep experience and insightful expertise.
 The answer remains "17".

 As a final note, how can someone legitimately report 3009 ducks?
 As Sibley points out in a blog post, adding 9 individuals that are seen and counted while joining a flock already estimated to be 3000 doesn't invalidate either number for any reasonable purpose.
+Again, experience and expertise make this clear.
 Unfortunately, neither eBird nor the CBC currently allow entering "3009 +/- 500", which would likely be more accurate.